 In January 2021, the Company executed a realignment plan to reduce operating costs and better align our workforce with the needs of its ongoing business.
 The realignment plan reduced the Company's workforce by seven employees, representing approximately 58% of its workforce.
-As a result of this realignment plan, the Company incurred a one-time employee related severance expenses of approximately \$1.2 million in the first quarter of 2021 and anticipates the majority of the one-time employee severance liability to be paid during 2021.
+As a result of this realignment plan, the Company incurred a one-time employee related severance expenses of approximately \$1.2 million in the first six months of 2021 and anticipates the majority of the one-time employee severance liability to be paid during 2021.
 The final payment of the severance liability in connection with the realignment plan is subject to a number of assumptions, actual results may differ from the original estimate.
 Additionally, the Company may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the realignment plan.

-In addition to glaucoma, the Company has the following clinical programs:
+In addition to razuprotafib, the Company has the following clinical programs for which the Company is actively exploring partnerships, collaborations and other strategic options:

 Acute Respiratory Distress Syndrome: Based on results in preclinical studies and observations in patients in TIME-2 and TIME-2b trials, the Company believed that a vascular endothelial receptor, Tie2, may play a pivotal role in the defense against microvascular breach in Acute Respiratory Distress Syndrome ("ARDS") and have therapeutic potential for the treatment of COVID-19 associated ARDS.
 During 2020, the Company initiated two Phase 2 trials to evaluate subcutaneous razuprotafib for the prevention and treatment of ARDS in adult patients with moderate to severe COVID-19 ("RESCUE") and critical COVID-19 ("I-SPY").
 In January 2021, the Data Monitoring Committee recommended discontinuation of razuprotafib in the I-SPY trial after 21 patients due to the complexity of monitoring patients in the setting of a surge in ICU patients.
 For the RESCUE trial, the Company decided to stop recruiting in February 2021 after the first 31 patients were enrolled based on challenges recruiting and monitoring patients in the current pandemic environment.
-There were no apparent safety signals associated with dosing COVID-19 patients in either trial and the Company plans to further analyze the data to assess trends in efficacy and biomarkers.
-The Company expects to report topline data from the RESCUE trial during the second quarter of 2021.
-All clinical activity related to the RESCUE trial will be completed during the second quarter of 2021.
+Based on topline data for the RESCUE trial, there was a mechanism-based, dose-dependent reduction of blood pressure which was not associated with other adverse events.
+There was an apparent dose-dependent decrease in Angiopoietin 2 ("Ang2") that would be consistent with the Tie2 activation mechanism.
+The efficacy of razuprotafib could not be fully assessed due to the limited number of patients treated in the drug and standard of care arms.
+At the 28 day study endpoint, there were an equal number of deaths in each group (one per group).
+Further analyzis of the full data set is ongoing.
+There were no apparent safety signals associated with dosing COVID-19 patients in either trial and we plan to further analyze the data to assess trends in efficacy and biomarkers.
+All clinical activity related to the RESCUE trial was substantially complete as of June 30, 2021.